risc0/risc0/website/api/zkvm/input-output.md

   data from the host to the guest.
 - [`stdout`][stdout]: The standard output file descriptor.
 It is used to write output data from the guest to the host.
 - [`stderr`][stderr]: The standard error file descriptor.
-It is used to write error from the guest to the host.
+It is used to write errors from the guest to the host.
 - [`journal`][journal]: The journal file descriptor.
 It is used to write public data.